dougfernando/everything-raycast-extension/README.md

 *Store-ready screenshot showing the main search interface*

 A powerful Raycast extension that integrates with Everything CLI to provide lightning-fast file system search and navigation on Windows.
 Transform your file discovery workflow with instant search results and comprehensive directory browsing capabilities.

-> **Store Status**: ✅ Fully compliant with Raycast store guidelines and ready for submission.

 > **Attribution**: Initially inspired by the [PuttTim/windows-terminal](https://github.com/PuttTim/windows-terminal) project structure & setup.